 ABR is a tool that can backup and restore Windows Vista activation for systems that are pre-installed from the factory by an OEM, allowing you to reinstall the system without having to call Microsoft.
 It saves the activation to a file and allows you to restore it once you’ve done a clean install.
 ABR works with Vista SP1, and on both 32-bit and 64-bit versions of Vista.

 To backup and restore your Vista OEM license using ABR:

 ABR can only be used to install the same version of Vista you have the original OEM license for.
 For example, if your computer came pre-installed with Vista Home Premium, you can only reinstall with Home Premium.
 You can, however, switch between 32-bit and 64-bit.
-This tool only supports Vista and doesn’t work on XP or Windows 7.
+This tool supports Windows 7 but you need to download the ABRbeta.exe from the webpage.